Schedules Unkept, East River Park, a 21st Century History

 2018 March: Community Board 3 commits to endorsing the design for the East Side Coastal Resiliency project plan if certain adjustments are made, including solar and wind lighting, and more education about resiliency and climate change.

-October 2018: After four years of planning, the Mayor’s Office announces that they are scrapping the approved design for the section of the East River Coastal Resiliency project from Montgomery Street to 14th Street, to instead install a flood wall along the water’s edge.
+October 2018: After four years of planning, the Mayor’s Office announces that they are scrapping the approved design for the section of the East River Coastal Resiliency project from Montgomery Street to 14th Street, to install a flood wall along the water’s edge.
 The new plan is to destroy the existing park and build a levee on 8-10 feet of landfill from around Grand Street to 14th Street.
 The cost for the project is $1.45 Billion.
 Construction is planned for spring 2020, completion by 2023, closing East River Park for the duration of construction.

 November 2019: City Council approves the East Side Coastal Resiliency plan.
 The city promises mitigation (alternate park resources), phased construction, communications, and transparency.